Government intimidates Mixe communities with soldiers over Interoceanic Train project

 The '4T' government, which promised to protect Indigenous peoples, is now displacing them to complete a megaproject

-Authorities are offering compensation of only 36,000 pesos (79 pounds) per home, without guaranteeing relocation or decent conditions.
+The authorities are offering compensation of just 36,000 pesos (79 pounds) per home, without guaranteeing relocation or decent conditions.
 This compensation is considered insufficient by the affected families, who have lived on this land for generations.
 The lack of viable alternatives worsens the vulnerability of these communities.

 Criminalization and violence against land defenders